Lxkota95/website/README.md

 - For SSH:
   - Create token: `flyctl tokens create ssh -a lxkota > lxkota.token.ssh`
   - SSH: `FLY_API_TOKEN=$(cat lxkota.token.ssh) flyctl ssh console -a lxkota`

+## CI/CD
+- CI/CD is configured using GitHub Actions with `.github/workflows/fly-deploy.yml`
+- Any commits to the `main` branch will kick off deployment on Fly.io
+- The `FLY_API_TOKEN` was created with `flyctl --config configs/fly.toml tokens create deploy -x 999999h` and is stored in GitHub Action's secrets